Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 - Managed service that allows you to schedule jobs for processing (e.g., media encoding, deep learning, big data analytics)
 ##### AWS LAMBDA
 - Serverless functions or scripts
-- You’re responsible for security of your code, data, and IAM; AWS does everything else
+- You're responsible for the security of your code, data, and IAM; AWS does everything else
 ##### CONTAINERS
-- Light-weight compute that lets you package up everything needed to run an application (no dedicated operating system required); built on Docker technology
+- Light-weight computer that lets you package up everything needed to run an application (no dedicated operating system required); built on Docker technology
 - Services: Elastic Container Service (ECS) or Elastic Kubernetes Service (EKS)
 - Fargate is a serverless solution for running containers (creates EC2 instances for you)
 - Container images stored in Elastic Container Registry (ECR)